| Speakers: |

 Adopt practical strategies to balance your billable work with business development and build a steady flow of clients.

-ABOUT OUR GUEST SPEAKER
+ABOUT OUR GUEST SPEAKERS

 Manpreet Mand